TeamSeven7/Team7/README.md

 # How to Play:-

-  1. The maximum number of players in the game are 4.
+  1. The maximum number of players in the game are 2.

   2. Choose your favorite planet and knockout the opponent planets using laser pointers.

-  3. Use WASD/ UP,DOWN,LEFT,RIGHT keys to navigate your planet.
+  3. Use W/A/S/D/ space to shoot _ UP,DOWN,LEFT,RIGHT Enter to shoot keys to navigate your planet.

 # Minimum Requirements:-

-  1. 4 Individual Computers
+  1. 2 Individual Computers
   2. Decent WiFi Speed

 # That's the game!
 Happy Gaming!